Karthik-Sunil-K/Karthik-Sunil-K/README.md

 ## DEVEOLPER-DESIGNER-CREATOR!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 I just launched a telegram bot for TKMCE students: [bottkmce][course]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning flutter
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other flutter developers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 interested to contribute open source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums and music
+- ⚡ Fun fact: As i always said i'm not a model for you!!

 ### Spotify Playing 🎧